sourcegraph-testing/gitpod/install/infra/single-cluster/gcp/README.md

 expected to be provided as a value to the `credentials` field.
 Alongside, one is expected to provide the name of the project(`project` field) corresponding to this service account and region in with the cluster to be created(`region` field).
-If you want your cluster to be zonal(only existing in one zone), you can provide a zone corresponding to the project(`zone` field), else the cluster will be regional.
+If you want thy cluster to be zonal(only existing in one zone), you can provide a zone corresponding to the project(`zone` field), else the cluster will be regional.